brunonunest/sena-analytics/README.md

 # How to Run?

-Install python + pip lib for installing the tools
+1. Install python

-install the imports
+2. Install pip lib to install dependencies using: `python3 -m pip install --user --upgrade pip`

+3. Install virtual env using: `python3 -m pip install --user virtualenv`

+4. Create a virtualenv for the project: `python3 -m venv env`

+5. To activate it use: `source env/bin/activate`

+6. Install the Python imports using pip: `pip install pymongo`, `pip install pandas`  and `pip install requests`

-run the code step by step
+7. Run the code step by step, having the env activated within the libs of last step